-The Indianapolis Colts completed their interview with Detroit Lions defensive coordinator Aaron Glenn for their head coach vacancy, the team announced Saturday.
+The Indianapolis Colts completed their head coach interview with New York Giants offensive coordinator Mike Kafka, the team announced Sunday.

 The head coaching search will be led by general manager Chris Ballard, but the decision ultimately resides with owner Jim Irsay.